appcues/mojito/README.md

   unique to Mojito.

-* _Ludicrous speed._  Mojito meets or exceeds the performance of every other HTTP client for Erlang or Elixir.
+* _Ludicrous speed._  Mojito meets or exceeds the performance of every other HTTP1/2 client for Erlang or Elixir.
   [Check out the benchmarks.](https://github.com/appcues/mojito/blob/0.3.0-rc/BENCHMARK.md)

 ## Installation